Retirement is a time to put many worries behind you. Say goodbye to the rat race and hello to a life lived at your pace and on your schedule.

 With any luck, you are now reaping the rewards of your willingness to delay gratification all those years.
 If so, consider repeating the process again by delaying your Social Security payments.

-For each year past your full retirement age that you delay Social Security payments through the age of 70, you can increase the amount of your benefit by up to 8 percent annually, according to the Social Security Administration.
+For each year past your full retirement age that you delay taking your Social Security benefits until you reach age 70, you can increase the amount of your benefit by up to 8 percent annually, according to the Social Security Administration.

 Even better, your Social Security benefit is adjusted for inflation each year.
 That trumps just about any annuity money can buy.